 Baldwin Energy Station

-Baldwin Energy Station is a coal-fired power station owned and operated by Dynegy near Baldwin, IL.
+Baldwin Energy Station is a three-unit coal-fired power station owned and operated by Dynegy near Baldwin, Illinois.

 - Owner: Dynegy Midwest Generating